Another glorious day, another Flame Tree Press release!

 First of all, if you were to ask me what kind of books someone named Catherine Cavendish would write, then I would say ghostly horror story, possibly set in the late nineteenth century, lo and behold that is when The Garden of Bewitchment is all about!

 Now, I do enjoy a good horror story set in the past, and when it is an atmospheric well written tale, well, that just all the better.

 In this tale we follow Evelyn and Claire, twin sisters and (correct me if I am wrong) spinsters, they are polar opposites, Evelyn is outgoing and organized, while Claire is shut in and messy.

 Also, Claire believes she is romantically involved with Branwell Brontë, the brother of the Brontë sisters, only problem, he’s been dead for over 40 years.

-The plot thickens as one of their new neighbours Matthew have had his own encounters with the same toy when he was a child.
+The plot thickens as one of their new neighbours Matthew has had his own encounters with the same toy when he was a child.

 Things turns for the worse when the garden and house appears on the moors, and all its horrors are revealed.

 So, what can we say about The Garden of Bewitchment?
 This is a well written and atmospheric tale!
 In my mind when it comes to historical fiction great atmosphere is essential.
 Cavendish has captured the essence of late nineteenth century in this book.
 The prim and proper conversations and the subtle social cues are rendered neatly here.